julzaza/wildwitchherbs/_posts/2026-01-21-most-powerful-herbs-witchcraft.md

 ## What Is the Queen of All Herbs?

-There is no single global answer — and that is the point.
+There is no single global answer and that is the point.

 Across traditions, the “queen” was not the prettiest plant, but the one that **endured**, **protected**, and **worked across realms**.

-In European folk magic, **mugwort** was most often crowned queen — a protector of travelers, dreamers, and women, used at thresholds, roadsides, and graves.
+In European folk magic, **mugwort** was most often crowned queen: a protector of travelers, dreamers, and women, used at thresholds, roadsides, and graves.

-In Mediterranean traditions, **rue** held royal status — guarding homes, breaking hexes, and strengthening the spirit.
+In Mediterranean traditions, **rue** held royal status: guarding homes, breaking hexes, and strengthening the spirit.

 In parts of Asia, **holy basil (tulsi)** was revered as sovereign among plants — a living altar grown at the home’s heart.